harrisriaz47/BWT-Website/README.md

 # BWT-Website — Site Structure

 This repository contains a hash-routed static site that loads section pages from `pages/` into `index.html#main-content`.
+Navigation focuses on six buyer journeys that map to the new Data & AI positioning.

 ## Top-level